CharlesGM/nethermind-network-manager/nethermind/README.md

-# Local Ethereum Testnet with Nethermind
+# Ethereum Testnet with Nethermind on GCP

-This project sets up a local Ethereum testnet using Nethermind nodes orchestrated with Helm charts.
-It includes a bootnode and two mining nodes.
+This project sets up an Ethereum testnet using Nethermind nodes orchestrated with Helm charts on Google Cloud Platform.
+It includes a bootnode and multiple mining nodes.

 ## Prerequisites

+- Google Cloud Platform account
+- Terraform
-- Docker
+- Google Cloud SDK
-- Kubernetes cluster (e.g., minikube, kind)
 - Helm
-- Node.js and npm
+- kubectl

 ## Node Types